|

 8. FRONT AND REAR AXLES.
 Drain off the oil and refill with fresh lubricant.

 9. FRONT AND REAR AXLES.
-Check tightness of U-bolts securing the axles
+Check tightness of U-bolts securing the axles to the springs.

 10. PEDALS.
 Lubricate the nipples on the pedal spindles.